Counselling Internships - Applications are now closed for 2019

 The Low Vision Clinic has adopted an effective interdisciplinary team approach for low vision rehabilitation.
 Optometric low vision services are supported internally by a Rehabilitation Counsellor, Low Vision Therapist, High Technology Assessment Specialists and clerical support and externally by a large assortment of community services.
-We also interact regularly with many advocacy and consumer support groups attempting to assist blind and visually impaired individuals.
+We also interact regularly with many advocacy and consumer support groups attempting to assist individuals who are blind and partially sighted.

 The Low Vision Clinic books about 680 patients a year.
 Each patient may have an appointment with possibly four or five professionals in the clinic.

 We generally use a short-term treatment model with a blend of theoretical orientations including family systems, cognitive-behavioural, emotionally focused, narrative, solution-focused, and psychodynamic therapies.
 Mindfulness and feminist approaches are also employed.
 There is flexibility for the provision of longer term therapy based on need and approval of the clinical supervisor and/or clinic head.